ArpitxGit/Blockchain-Powered-eSIM/README.md

 ## Three main touchpoints:

 # 1) User Authentication/Onboarding
+The first step for users is to purchase an eSIM from their telecom provider by providing their KYC (Know Your Customer) information and a preferred wallet address.
+In the backend, the user's data is used to generate a unique Zero-Knowledge (ZK) identity, which is essential for communication protocols.
+This process disconnects user identification from user activity, enhancing privacy and security.

-- First step user need to take to avail this service
+- First step user need to avail this service
     - User will buy an eSIM from existing telecom operators by providing their KYC and preferred wallet address(if they have one) and that’s it!
 - What happens in the backend?
     - We’ll provide a portal to the telecom operator where the user will provide the above two information.